oz/gist/README.md

 Installation currently requires [cargo][cargo], just `cargo install gist`.

-For authentication, the program looks for an environment variable called `GITHUB_GIST_TOKEN` or `GITHUB_TOKEN`: it is mandatory to create a "secret" gist (the default).
+For authentication, the program requires an environment variable called `GITHUB_GIST_TOKEN` or `GITHUB_TOKEN`.
+It is mandatory as Github killed anonymous Gists in 2018.

 You can generate one at: https://github.com/settings/tokens